 WordPress – a relational database

-The information stored in the database for your website is not all in the same pot, but is categorized.
+The information stored in the database for your website is not all in the same pot, but is categorised.
 The categories are called database tables, also known as relations.
-Accordingly, WordPress is a relational database because data is organized in tables and linked together.
+Accordingly, WordPress is a relational database because data is organised in tables and linked together.

 You can think of it like a large Excel spreadsheet or the folder structure of your file storage.
 If you click on a folder, you will receive detailed information on the topic.
 Following the same principle, the database tables in WordPress also contain various columns and fields with more specific information.